strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

 To follow the principle of least privilege, the default installation of Strimzi creates a new role which contains only the exact access rights which are needed by Strimzi.
 But OpenShift Online will not let you create such role.
 So instead, we need to reuse one of the existing roles.
-The cluster role named edit is suitable for this, since it contains all the privileges Strimzi needs to watch and manage resources.
+The `edit` cluster role is suitable for this, since it contains all the privileges Strimzi needs to watch and manage resources.
 This role has to be used in the role binding to give the Strimzi service account the required access rights.
 When deploying Strimzi to the Starter tier, we need to minimise the memory consumption, because we have in total only 1GB of memory for deployments and stateful sets.
 For that, we need to carefully configure the memory we give to the Cluster Operator.